FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 These breeds tend to develop deep bonds with their owners, and typically, this is a great trait for a dog breed.
 However, if you plan on procuring a dog listed here, you should be proactive in taking steps to prevent separation anxiety.

 Dogs that have been abused or abandoned and rescued may also develop separation anxiety.
-Again, you can be proactive in preventing separation anxiety in these dogs.
+Again, you can be proactive in influencing a dog’s behavior and prevent separation anxiety.

 Other dogs may develop separation anxiety for no reason.
 There is some research that states dogs that are deaf may be more prone to separation anxiety than others.